 Available on Xbox One, PC, PS4 (reviewed on PS4, Xbox One and PC)

-I’ll admit it, I went in expecting Titanfall 2 to have a tacked-on single player campaign that awkwardly shoehorned the game's mechanics into a solo setting.
+I’ll admit it, I went in expecting Titanfall 2 to have tacked-on single player that awkwardly shoehorned the first game's mechanics into a solo setting.
 I forgot about Respawn’s heritage.
 This is a campaign created by some of the brains that bought us the definitive CoD instalment – Modern Warfare – not to mention Call of Duty, Call of Duty 2 and Medal of Honor: Allied Assault.
 It sees those minds unleashed on a full campaign for the first time since Modern Warfare 2, and I get the sense that they’ve given it their all.

-In fact, the big surprise is how rich and diverse the campaign is.
+In fact, the big surprise is how rich and diverse the campaign actually is.
 You’d think Respawn had enough to get on with using just the building blocks of Titanfall: the super-mobile pilots, the hulking Titans, the war between corporate armies vs revolutionaries.
 Yet Titanfall 2 pulls in influences from Halo, Half Life 2 and Portal while hurling jungle planets, space dinosaurs, planet-destroying weaponry and time-travel into the mix.
 The end-result is an exceptional sci-fi shooter, out-classing Halo 5, Killzone 4: Shadow Fall and both Call of Duty: Black Ops III and Advanced Warfare when it comes to the single-player experience.

 Related: Best Xbox One games 2016